Sexual assault is defined as any unwanted sexual touching without voluntary consent.

 Voluntary consent can only come from someone who is capable of consenting.
 Consent is only valid if an individual is conscious, over the age of consent, and in a sound state of mind.
 An individual must be sober enough to agree to participate in sexual contact.
 If someone is slurring their words, stumbling, vomiting, passed out, or acting out of character, they are not considered sober enough to engage in sexual contact.
 Having sexual contact with someone who is too drunk has the potential to negatively impact that individual.
 If you are ever uncertain whether your partner is sober enough to consent, do not engage in sexual contact with them.
 Doing so is not worth the harm you may cause them.
 The responsibility to ensure that someone is sober enough to consent rests with the individual pursuing sexual contact.
 This responsibility does not change if both people are intoxicated.
 If you were sexually assaulted while under the influence of drugs or alcohol, know that what happened is not your fault.
 You are not responsible for someone else hurting you.

-of the time people are sexually assaulted by someone that they know.
 Being sexually assaulted by someone that you know may feel confusing.
-Know, however that you are not alone.
-What happened to you is not your fault
+Know that you are not alone, and what happened to you is not your fault

-To learn what the Canadian Criminal Code says about consent.
+To learn what the Canadian Criminal Code says about legal consent in Canada.